rsokl/Learning_Python/docs_backup/_sources/Module1_GettingStartedWithPython/GettingStartedWithPython.md.txt

 **Note**:

-Python interpreters have been in written programming languages other than C, like in Java (Jython) and Go (Grumpy).
+Python interpreters have been in written in programming languages other than C, like in Java (Jython) and Go (Grumpy).
 These are not guaranteed to be up-to-date with the latest specifications of the Python language, and are rarely used in comparison to the CPython interpreter.
 </div>

 <div class="alert alert-warning">